Matt Newton: Personal life

 Born in New Haven, Connecticut, Newton was raised in Guilford, Connecticut.
-He is the son of Thomas Newton and Jennifer Newton (nee.
-Chase), whose parents were arranger and composer Bruce Chase and violinist Fannie (née Paschell) Chase.
+He is the son of Thomas Newton and Jennifer Newton (née Chase), whose parents were arranger and composer Bruce Chase and violinist Fannie (née Paschell) Chase.
 He is of English, Czech, Norwegian, French, and Scottish descent.
 Newton is a first cousin once removed of the actress Sienna Miller.

 He began performing musicals and plays at local theaters while in high school.
-Following graduation from high school, Newton studied at the Eugene O'Neill Theater Center and Vassar College, from which he graduated with a B.A. in Drama.
+Following graduation from high school, Newton studied at the Eugene O'Neill Theater Center and Vassar College, from which he graduated with an A.B. in Drama.
 Newton moved to New York City in 1999 and landed roles in various television series, including that of Alan, the blind football player, in the Comedy Central hit Strangers With Candy, and guest appearances on Judging Amy and Gilmore Girls.
 His first film role was opposite Jeremy Renner and Bruce Davison in the independent film Dahmer (2002), which was nominated for three Independent Spirit Awards.

 His sister, Becki Newton, is an actress who appeared as Amanda Tanen in Ugly Betty, and his brother-in-law, Chris Diamantopoulos, is featured in the television series 24.
 Newton's mother, Jennifer, is an artist, and his aunt, Stephanie Chase, is a classical violinist.
 Newton makes his home in New Canaan, CT.